Trees as Living Memorials

 not accessible from education centre or public trails

-located near the our trail head at the top of 160 St West
+located near our south facing trail head at the top of 160 St West

 can be viewed from a locked gate to the left (east) of the trail a short distance from our kiosk